By Dennis Rainey

 It’s best to communicate with kind words and physical affection, then just kind words alone.

-6. He wants intrigue, adventure, and creativity with his wife.
+6. Realize he wants intrigue, adventure, and creativity with his wife.

 Did you know there is an actual belt around the globe, five degrees north and south of the equator, called the “doldrums”?
 It wraps its way around the globe and is known for weeks with no wind.
 It’s dangerous for sailboats without engines.
 They can get trapped in the doldrums for over a month.